Skip to main content

 • Refresh MIDI Cues: Were MIDI Cues changed for a song on the website?
 Press “Refresh MIDI Cues” to replace the MIDI Cues on your Playback device with the last saved MIDI Cues in the cloud for the selected song.

-With a Playback Pro subscription, MIDI Cues can be added to any song in your setlist directly in Playback.
+With a Playback Premium subscription, MIDI Cues can be added to any song in your setlist directly in Playback.
+(For more MIDI cue subscription info, see 📖Add and Saving MIDI cues in Playback

 Tap the Edit button to open the Edit mode menu and select the MIDI Cues Edit mode.